Your company is like a living, breathing organism, evolving and growing. And fending off dangerous threats.

 They are aimed at individuals with an existing level of expertise and need more in-depth knowledge in specialized areas.

-These are meant for non-technical users, these videos focus on educating employees and general users about cybersecurity best practices, like phishing awareness, password security, data protection, social engineering, and safe internet usage habits.
+These are meant for non-technical users, these videos focus on educating employees and general users about cybersecurity best practices, like phishing awareness, guides on how to use a VPN, password security, data protection, social engineering, and safe internet usage habits.
+It can also be important to train them to use datacenter proxies in order to ensure their online activities are secure and their data is protected.

 These videos cover the legal and regulatory requirements related to cybersecurity, such as GDPR, HIPAA, PCI DSS, and other industry-specific compliance standards.